MoeraOrg/moeraorg.github.io/development/protocols/headers.md

 </h4>

 This header is sent by a standalone web client in HTTP response.
-If browser extension detects it, it immediately performs HTTP redirect to the `<url>` specified in the `redirect` parameter.
+If the browser extension detects it, it immediately performs HTTP redirect to the `<url>` specified in the `redirect` parameter.
 If `connectedOnly` parameter is set to `true` and the browser extension has no connection data yet, the redirect is delayed until the web client starts and